By Roshan Kaderali, RN, CNM, CLE.

 Ease a gassy tummy: Colicky babies tend to swallow air while crying, which can result in painful gassiness.
-Try a natural supplement, gripe water or antigas drops containing herbs such as ginger and fennel, or Gas Relief Drops containing simethicone each help to settle the stomach and help relax cramping muscles, while also being safe for your baby.
+Try a supplement; Gripe Water containing herbs such as ginger and fennel, or Gas Relief Drops containing simethicone each help to settle the stomach and relax cramping muscles, while also being safe for your baby.
 For some added help in the evening, try Gripe Water Night Time, containing chamomile, lemon balm, and passion flower, which all help to calm and relax your baby for a peaceful night’s sleep.

 Keep an eye on baby’s diet: Intolerance to certain foods or ingredients may upset your baby and cause tummy troubles as well.
 If you are breastfeeding, try switching out certain foods from your diet to see how your baby reacts.
 If your baby is on formula, it may be beneficial to switch to one with different ingredients – just be sure to talk to your baby’s doctor before making any significant dietary changes.